When to harvest marijuana plants?

 The big question for the vast majority of growers at late flowering is: When to harvest my plants?
 This question can have several answers, depending on the growing conditions and our personal needs.

-We should consider the following points to know if a plant is ready to be harvested:
+We should consider the following points when deciding whether a plant is ready to be harvested or not:

-When we purchase a pack of seeds, it usually comes with an aproximate harvest date, which is the first reference that we must keep in mind.
-However, this recommendation, while being important, is merely orientative, since the flowering period and hence the harvest date may depend on several factors such as latitude – outdoor growing – phenotypes or growing conditions/systems – specially indoors .
+When we purchase a pack of seeds, it usually comes with an approximate harvest date, which is the first reference that we must keep in mind.
+However, this recommendation, while being important, is merely indicative, since the flowering period and therefore the harvest date can depend on several factors such as latitude when growing outdoors, phenotypes or growing conditions/systems - especially in indoor gardens.

-One of the first symptoms of the ripening of the buds is the colour of their pistils.
-They get brown as they ripe, so when half of them have become brown the harvest time is near; if we harvest the plants at this moment, their effect will be more psychoactive, while if we wait a few days and harvest them when all the pistils are brown their effect will be more narcotic.
+One of the most visible, yet potentially ambiguous, indications of flower maturity can be the colour of the pistils.
+These "hairs" will tend to turn brown as the buds ripen, so when we see that around half of them are orange/brown, it means that harvest time could be close.
+As a loose, general rule, if we harvest the plants at this moment, their effect will be more psychoactive, while if we wait and harvest them when all the pistils are brown their effect will be more narcotic.

 3.-Monitoring bud trichomes

 For this system, we need a magnifying glass of at least 10x, although the ideal would be 50x.
-With this tool we will be able to observe the development of the trichomes, which is the best way to know exactly when to harvest our plants.
-When the bulbous heads of the capitate stalked trichomes turn milky – and about 20-30% of them turn amber – it is the perfect time for harvesting our marijuana.
+With this tool, we will be able to observe the development of the trichomes, which is the best way to know exactly when to harvest our plants.
+When the bulbous heads of the capitate stalked trichomes appear milky - and about 20-30% of them are amber - it is the perfect time for harvesting our buds.

 As we already mentioned, this is the best method to determine the optimum point for harvesting our cannabis plants, although combining all methods is ideal.

 Once the harvesting date has been set, we will choose the moment of the day with the lowest relative humidity and proceed to cut the plant.
-We can cut the entire plant or the branches – what suits us best – and then we will trim the buds , removing the largest leafs and those without trichomes.
+We can cut the entire plant or the branches - what suits us best - and then we will trim the buds, removing the largest leaves and those without trichomes.
 Place the buds in a cool, dark, ventilated area to start the drying process.